-Employees variously described as service writers, service advisors, service managers, or service salesmen whose primary duty is to record the condition of a vehicle and write up a report indicating the parts and mechanical work needed have been construed as within the exemption in Sec[tion] 13(b)(10)(A) by two appellate courts (Fifth and Sixth Circuits) and two district courts (in the Eighth and Tenth Circuits).
+Employees variously described as service writers, service advisors, service managers, or service salesmen whose primary duty is to record the condition of a vehicle and write up a report indicating the parts and mechanical work needed have been construed as within the exemption in Sec[tion] 13(b)(10)(A) by two appellate courts (5th and 6th Circuits) and two district courts (in the 8th and 10th Circuits).
 Consequently, [the Wage and Hour Division] will no longer deny the [overtime] exemption for such employees.
 This policy (that these employees are within the exemption) represents a change from the position in [29 C.F.R. §] 779.372(c)(4), which will be revised as soon as is practicable.

 FOH Section 24L04(k).
 After almost 24 years, the current administration's DOL apparently found it "practicable" to say essentially, "Never mind."
 In last week's Final Rule, DOL announced that it was not going to revise 29 C.F.R. § 779.372(c)(4).
 For more details, read our partner John Donovan's Legal Alert on the topic.

 At least one source has opined that dealership employers now have no choice but to start treating these workers as being subject to the FLSA's overtime requirements.
 Paying them overtime is always one alternative, but there are others.

 One might be for a retail dealership to implement a pay plan that meets the requirements for the FLSA's Section 7(i) overtime exception for commission-paid employees of a retail establishment.
 We have summarized this provision in an earlier post.